nickassafkirk/hygge_houseplants/README.md

 - Contact - Handles user email contact to store owner.
 - Profile - Handles storage of individual user's order history and site preferences.
 - Social - Handles add, edit, read and delete of store's social media accounts.

-Django-allauth is used to provide standard user account functionality such as login, logout, register, confirm email, forgot password etc....
+- In addition: Django-allauth is used to provide standard user account functionality such as login, logout, register, confirm email, forgot password etc....

 **Pages**